-There’s still plenty of flavor despite the simple coating, but you can absolutely sprinkle on some chopped rosemary, or whatever herb or spice you desire onto the chicken, for some extra flavor.
+There’s still plenty of flavor despite the simple coating, but you can absolutely sprinkle on some chopped rosemary, or whatever herb or spice you desire onto the chicken milanese, for some extra flavor.

 How to Cut Chicken Breast into Cutlets:

-Granted, you can purchase chicken cutlets if you’re willing to pay a bit extra, but I usually do it myself.
+You can purchase breast cutlets if you’re willing to pay a bit extra, but I usually do it myself.

 Lay a chicken breast flat on a cutting board, and place your hand flatly and firmly on top.

-Then take a sharp knife and use a slight back-and-forth motion to glide it through the middle of the chicken breast, keeping firm pressure on top of the chicken with your hand.
+Then take a sharp knife and use a slight back-and-forth motion to glide it through the middle of the breast, keeping firm pressure on top of the meat with your hand.

-It’s really important to keep your hands and fingers flat on top of the chicken breast, so you don’t risk cutting yourself.
+It’s really important to keep your hands and fingers flat on top of the meat, so you don’t risk cutting yourself.

-Each chicken breast will give you two thin cutlets, perfect for cooking quickly.
+Each breast piece will give you two thin cutlets, perfect for cooking quickly.

-Lay the chicken cutlets out, and season both sides generously with salt and pepper:
+Lay the cutlets out, and season both sides generously with salt and pepper:

-I like to season the chicken directly, and not bother with seasoning the breading.
+I like to season the meat directly, and not bother with seasoning the breading.
 That way I can get the salt levels perfect each time.

-First, dip each chicken cutlet into all-purpose flour, making sure to shake off the excess:
+First, dip each cutlet into all-purpose flour, making sure to shake off the excess:

 Then dip into a beaten egg (with a splash of water in it), again letting the excess drip off.

-Cook the breaded chicken cutlets in olive oil, for about 4 minutes on each side:
+Cook the breaded cutlets in olive oil, for about 4 minutes on each side:

-You’ll want to flip the chicken when the bread crumbs are crunchy and golden in color:
+You’ll want to flip each piece over when the bread crumbs are crunchy and golden in color:

-I find it good enough to eat on its own with a simple green salad on the side, or if you want something a little more special, this Tomato Burrata Salad is amazing with it.
+I find this preparation good enough to eat on its own with a simple green salad on the side, but if you want something a little more special, this Tomato Burrata Salad is amazing with it.